A game of field hockey in progress

 The game is played between two teams of up to sixteen players, eleven of whom are permitted to be on the pitch at any one time.
 The remaining five players, the substitutes, may be substituted in any combination, from one to five, an unlimited number of times in the course of a game.
 Substitutions are permitted at any point in the game, apart from between the award and end of a penalty corner; the only exception to this rule is for injury or suspension of the defending goalkeeper.

-Players are permitted to play the ball with the flat of the 'face side' and with the edges of the head and handle of the hockey stick with the exception that, for reasons of safety, the ball may not be struck 'hard' with a forehand edge stroke, because of the difficulty of controlling the height and direction of the ball from that stroke.
+An example of a hockey field Players are permitted to play the ball with the flat of the 'face side' and with the edges of the head and handle of the hockey stick with the exception that, for reasons of safety, the ball may not be struck 'hard' with a forehand edge stroke, because of the difficulty of controlling the height and direction of the ball from that stroke.

 The flat side is always on the "natural" side for a right-handed person swinging the stick at the ball from right to left.
 Left-handed sticks are rare, but available; however they are pointless as the rules forbid their use in a game.
 To make a strike at the ball with a left to right swing the player must present the flat of the 'face' of the stick to the ball by 'reversing' the stick head, i.e. by turning the handle through approximately 180°(while a reverse edge hit would turn the stick head through approximately 90° from the position of an upright forehand stoke with the 'face' of the stick head.